TikTok sues Biden administration to block new law that could lead to U.S. ban

 FBI Director Christopher Wray told the House Intelligence Committee in March that the Chinese government could use TikTok's software to gain access to Americans' phones.
 Lawmakers in both chambers of Congress and across partisan lines have also expressed alarm about the app after participating in classified briefings.

+Rep. John Moolenaar, a Michigan Republican who chairs the House Select Committee on the Chinese Communist Party, said in a statement that Congress and the executive branch concluded that TikTok "poses a grave risk to national security and the American people."

+"It is telling that TikTok would rather spend its time, money, and effort fighting in court than solving the problem by breaking up with the CCP," he said.

 TikTok's legal effort was not unexpected, as the company had pledged to challenge the law's constitutionality in court.
 The company has pointed to an initiative called "Project Texas," launched in 2022, to demonstrate its efforts to safeguard U.S. user data and the integrity of its platform from foreign government influence.
-TikTok also said it entered into an agreement through negotiations with an obscure federal agency, the Committee on Foreign Investment in the United States, that included a "shut-down option" that would allow for the app to be suspended in the U.S. if it failed to meet certain obligations.
+TikTok also said it was involved in a draft agreement through negotiations with an obscure federal agency, the Committee on Foreign Investment in the United States, that included a "shut-down option" that would allow for the app to be suspended in the U.S. if it failed to meet certain obligations.

 The platform accused Congress in its petition of overlooking its investments "in favor of the politically expedient and punitive approach of targeting for disfavor one publisher and speaker (TikTok Inc.), one speech forum (TikTok), and that forum's ultimate owner (ByteDance Ltd.)"